The Acela connects Boston, MA and Washington, DC over a 457-mile route operated by Amtrak, calling at 16 stations across 9 states.

 History & service notes

 Launched in December 2000, Acela became the first high-speed rail service in North America.
 A new fleet of Avelia Liberty trainsets, capable of 160 mph, began phased introduction in 2024.
-Riders interested in pre-Amtrak operating history of the line can consult classic timetable archives for fuller context.

 Equipment